Updated April 3, 2015

 Q: What are the sources of the numbers behind the Jobs Calculator?

 A: The current labor market statistics reported each month by the U.S. Bureau of Labor Statistics (BLS) are used to support the Jobs Calculator.
-These statistics are derived from two surveys, the Household, or Current Population, Survey and the Establishment, or Payroll, Survey.
+These statistics are derived from two surveys, the Household Survey and the Establishment, or Payroll, Survey.
 (For definitions of terms and concepts, consult the official BLS Handbook of Methods.)
 Of course, these sources supply the underlying statistics; the user supplies the desired unemployment rate and time frame.

 Q: Why does household employment differ from payroll employment?

-A: The Establishment Survey estimates the number of jobs for which a paycheck was written in the United States during a particular pay period, whereas the Household Survey is a measure of individual employment status.
-For example, if one person holds two jobs, the Establishment Survey will count two jobs, but the Household Survey counts one person employed.
+A: The Establishment (or Payroll) Survey estimates the number of jobs for which a paycheck was written in the United States during a particular pay period, whereas the Household Survey is a measure of individual employment status.
+For example, if one person holds two jobs, the Payroll Survey will count two jobs, but the Household Survey counts one person employed.

 Q: Does a decline in the labor force participation rate mean people are leaving the labor force because they are discouraged about finding a job?